The innovation imperative: Forging Internal Audit's path to greater impact and influence

 - What the functions with high impact and influence are doing in each of these areas

-- Key considerations to become more innovative and, as a result, more impactful and influential within the organization
+- Key considerations to become more innovative and, as a result, more impactful and influential within the organisation

 High-impact functions are embracing new approaches to Internal Audit work and to how they serve their stakeholders.
 They are adopting advanced analytics and new technologies.
 They are broadening their services into areas such as culture assessments, and they are addressing talent issues through alternative resourcing models.
 In sum, they are doing things differently, innovating along the way.